 Thermomodernization the 21 objects of Pomeranian self-government

-For the last 2 years, the company 2SUN in a consortium with the MARBUD company is involved in the “Thermomodernization of Pomeranian self-government facilities” project cofinanced from the European Union – European Structural and Investment Funds.
+For the last 2 years, the company 2SUN in a consortium with the MARBUD company has been involved in the “Thermomodernization of Pomeranian self-government facilities” project co-financed from the European Union – European Structural and Investment Funds.

-In all of these facilities, the thermomodernization of the building and installations was carried out, which are described in the further part of the article.
+In all of these facilities, the thermomodernization of buildings and installations was carried out, as described in the further part of the article.

 THERMOMODERNIZATION OF THE BUILDING